 A competitive candidate for admission has the following at the time of application:

 - More than two years of relevant, full-time RN experience;

-- Active member of a national nursing organization (preferably in applicant’s practice area);
+- Active membership in a national nursing organization (preferably in applicant’s practice area);

 - Exhibiting leadership behaviors in a nursing practice setting (mentoring other nurses, participating in unit or hospital-based leadership teams, engaged in practice change and evidence-based practice projects);

-- Possess a clinical certification, or on pathway to obtaining one or more certifications;
+- A clinical certification, or on pathway to obtaining one or more certifications;

 - Excellent writing skills.